EMBODY SOMATICS

 For your clients:

-Shifts no longer rely as heavily on in-session regulation – they begin to carry forward between sessions, rippling out into their lived experience
+• Shifts no longer rely as heavily on in-session regulation – they begin to carry forward between sessions, deepening and rippling out into clients’ lived experience in ways they notice and can sustain

 For you: